-In this example, the cross of the Stochastics lines occurred on September 5, 2013 when price had retraced to the 50% level.
+In this example, the cross of the Stochastics lines occurred on September 5, 2013 when the price had retraced to the 50% level.
 As the bearish (red) candle closed, a new bullish candle opened on September 6, 2013.
-Consequently, the the open price of this new candle will mark the correct long entry point (See more on candlesticks here).
+Consequently, the open price of this new candle will mark the correct long entry point.

 The profit target should be the point at which the trend is expected to end (See more on trend lines and how to reads them).
 The tool to use in determining the profit target is the Fibonacci expansion tool.

 Plot the Fibo Expansion (FE) tool on the chart by tracing from the swing low to the swing high.